ldw129/ldw129/README.md

   <p><p>
 </div>
 <div align="justified">
   Hello!
-I am Lim Dong Wan, a curious and meticulous Year 3 NTU B(Eng) Computer Science Undergraduate student with a growing interest in the field of cybersecurity and networking.
+I am Lim Dong Wan, a curious and meticulous Penultimate Year NTU B(Eng) Computer Science Undergraduate student with a flair for Mathematics and a growing interest in the field of cybersecurity and networking.
+I officially started learning computing and programming concepts in mid-2020, with my first programming language learned being Python.
+Thereafter, I progressively expanded my knowledge of computing into other programming languages like Java, C and C++, as well as other fields like networking, cybersecurity and artificial intelligence.
+My strengths in Mathematics have also allowed me to better understand various computing concepts, such as programming logic and networking.
+However, I do believe that there is still much more for me to learn in this field.
+  <p><p>
+  I believe in lifelong learning, especially in this growing and ever-changing field.
+  <p><p>
   Feel free to connect with me through the following channels! :)
   <p><p>
   Email: limdongwan201528@gmail.com